tanushshanampudi-gif/GuideDogs-Your-Digital-Guide-Dog/README.md

 - “Read this receipt”
 - "Turn camera on"
 - "Turn camera off"
+- "Switch to Hindi"
+- "Switch to English"
+- "Yeh kya hai?"
+-
 ##  How It Works
 1. User speaks a question
 2. System converts speech → text